 We have substituted an existing aircraft part made of metal - and came up with a lighter, still extremely durable solution.
 It is made of additive manufactured industry-grade composite material using continuous carbon fiber and PEKK.

-Helicopters, but also airplanes, drones, and satellites, need hundreds of brackets and hinges to hold their structures together.
-Currently, 80% of small parts are still metal due to the high fabrication cost of composite parts for small size classes - although every additional gram costs fuel and efficiency.
+Helicopters, but also airplanes, drones, satellites and unmanned aerial vehicles (UAVs), need hundreds of brackets, hinges and fittings to hold their structures together.
+Currently, 80% of small aerospace connector parts are still metal due to the high fabrication cost of composite avionics mechanical components for small size classes - although every additional gram costs fuel and efficiency.
 This is exactly where our super light, 3D printed carbon composite materials come in.

-Our goal was to identify an alternative material and process for the existing metal hinge.
-This required to know all functional requirements for this crucial part in the closing mecahism of the helicopter’s doors.
-Based on these requirements, carbon fiber composite is the ideal candidate with the following specificities:
+In aerospace, the buy-to-fly ratio is crucial.
+Our goal - together with Fachhochschule Nordwestschweiz (FHNW) - was to identify an alternative material and process for the existing metal hinge.
+This required to know all functional requirements for this crucial part in the closing mechanism of the helicopter’s doors.
+Based on these requirements, carbon composite with 3 dimensional fiber orientation is the ideal candidate with the following specificities:

 However, it also had to prove to be cost-competitive.